spidertwin/DataHack18/README.md

 avocado.csv = data about features of avocados (price, type, quantity, year, region)

-Avocado Toast!.ipynb = jupyter notebook with our analysis of predicting avocado prices based on other qualitative and quantitative features
+Avocado Toast!.ipynb = jupyter notebook with our analysis of predicting avocado prices based on other qualitative and quantitative features.
+This file is still under development (especially with application of Random Forest to the predictive modeling)